 Rehabilitation Management and Treatments

 A multidisciplinary approach is recommended when available.

-- Biannual, coordinated assessments by a physician, physical therapist, occupational therapist, when needed (e.g., multilimb involvement), prosthetist, social worker, and psychologist.
+Biannual, coordinated assessments by a physician, physical therapist, occupational therapist (when needed if ADLs are impacted or multilimb involvement), prosthetist, social worker, and psychologist.

 - Occupational therapist: evaluates activities of daily living and assists with adaptive fitting (e.g., in the case of upper limb involvement) if the patient uses their feet for activities and needs to be able to remove the prosthesis for foot use.